Al-Redwan-Courses-Center/alredwan-courses-center/backend/README.md

 ## Don't forget to use: `pip3 install -r requirements.txt` to install the required packages, and `pip3 freeze > requirements.txt` to update the requirements file.

+## Don't Migrate until all the models are ready.